kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/10_namespaces/transcript.md

 # transcript

-When you create a brand new kube cluster, and then get a list of pods, you'll get:
+When you create a brand new kube cluster, and then list out your pods, you'll find there aren't any pods yet:

 ```bash
 $ kubectl get pods
 No resources found.
 ```

-So that means that we shouldn't have any containers running at all.
-If your kubecluster is using docker as it's container run time engine, then you can connect to one of your worker node's docker daemon directly.
-In the minikube, not only does it use docker as it's container run time engine, minikube even provides the docker-env command to let you you easily connect to it:
+And consequently that means that we shouldn't have any containers running either.
+Now If your kubecluster is using docker, then you can run docker commands against your kubecluster's worker nodes. minikube happens to use docker as it's container run time engine, and it even comes with the docker-env helper command:

 ```bash
 $ minikube docker-env